readthedocs/blog/announcing-community-cdn.rst

 This post will talk a bit more about how we implemented this, and why we're excited about it.

+We are also offering the CDN option to our Read the Docs for Business users on the Enterprise plan, you can `reach out`_ to us if you're interested.

 Hosting thousands of domains is hard
 ------------------------------------